 I recently looked on the internet to see what the Mains are doing now.
 Evidently, there was a rumor that was started about them not long after we used to listen to them that resulted in their savings and the money they had earned from their books being wiped out!

 (You may have heard of Karen’s classic book on hospitality-Open Heart, Open Home.)
-They had also written two or three chidren’s books that were collections of allegories that were very well done.
+They also wrote three chidren’s books that were collections of allegories that were very well done.
 I still remember the Juggler one…and Scarface.
 Unfortunately, in my move to the Peoria area, those books were lost.
 I miss them.
 I wanted to read them to my grandchildren!

 Karen has a website and speaks some.
-They still do Chapel of the Air but it is on a much smaller scale.
 To me it is sad.
 Although we are not in the same denominational affiliation and would not agree on every theological point, I have always admired their desire to make following Christ a very practical exercise and one that in many ways is very concrete.

-Reading one of the articles on Karen’s site about their life now and some of the sorrows they have lived through made me sad for them on one hand but joyful that God has helped them continue to persevere through very hard times.
+Reading one of the articles on Karen’s site about their life now and some of the sorrows they have lived through made me sad for them on one hand but joyful that God has helped them continue to persevere through very hard times including the death of one of their grown sons from a brain tumor, leaving a widow and small children.
 That really is what this life is all about.
 Sometimes we lose sight of that truth!

 We see it in places like, “...for my power is made perfect in weakness.
 Therefore, I will boast all the more gladly of my weakness, so the power of Christ may rest upon me…For when I am weak, then I am strong.”
 (II Corinthians 12:9-10)